 Quercus baloot forms dense forests of robust trees at elevations between 1200 and 1700 m asl, due to higher humidity.
 Above 2000 m, it is found on dry soil in association with Pinus gerardiana.
 Between 2500 and 3000 m it is present as an understory shrub, associated with Picea smithiana, Pinus wallichiana, and Abies spectabilis (le Hardÿ de Beaulieu & Lamant 2010; Flora of Pakistan 2020).

 While many of its associates in the wild were introduced to European horticulture in the mid 19th century, it appears that Q. baloot is a relative newcomer.
 Most of the specimens in cultivation originate from acorns collected by Shaun Haddock in northwest Pakistan in 1995.
-An airline pilot at the time, Haddock was able to use time off between flights to make several expeditions to the Swat Valley, and he collected acorns at c.
-2200 m (SPSH 002) and c.
-1300 m (SPSH 009).
+An airline pilot at the time, Haddock was able to use time off between flights to make several expeditions to the Swat Valley and collected acorns at c.
+2200 m above Kalam (SPSH 002) and c.
+1300 m near Marghazar (SPSH 009).
 His return to the UK coincided with a meeting of oak enthusiasts and the acorns were distributed to collectors and nurseries.
 Specimens from both collections have proved slow growers in Haddock’s Arboretum de la Bergerette in southwest France, despite having the benefit of summer heat, recommended for the species.
 It is possible that intermittent attacks of anthracnose are to blame.
-By 2020 they had reached between 3.5 and 4 m (S. Haddock pers. comm.).
+By early 2021 the largest in a group of 4 of the 002 collection was 4.4 m ×11 cm at 80 cm while 009 had reached 4.4 m × 10 cm.
+Both have been producing acorns for several years (S. Haddock pers. comm.
+2021).
 The higher altitude seed was slower to germinate and at Arboretum de la Bergerette has produced trees with spinier leaves than the single survivor from further down the valley.
 The bristles are exceptionally sharp, and as with other section Ilex oaks, the leaves on the outside of the crown are spiny, designed to repel browsing animals, while those closer to the trunk are often entire, requiring no such protection.
 The lower altitude seed has a higher proportion of leaves with entire margins.
 A characteristic of Q. baloot is that undulating leaf margins cause the spines to present themselves both above and below the plane of the leaf.
 A plant from the SPSH 002 collection at the Sir Harold Hillier Gardens, England, reached 2.9 m but was removed in 2010; a second tree survives but has not performed as well and was 1 m tall in 2020 (B. Clarke pers. comm.).
 Plants planted in Luxembourg and Germany did not survive severe winters.
 At Chevithorne Barton, England, a specimen likewise developed slowly, though was reported to have improved somewhat after being moved to a warmer and drier environment.
 At Wynkcoombe Arboretum in West Sussex, England, a specimen of the same origin sourced via Mallet Court Nursery has reached 3.6 m (N. Smith, pers. comm.
 2020).
 A specimen from the SPSH 009 collection is flourishing at Grigadale Arboretum in Argentina, where it had exceeded 6 m by 2018, the tallest record for this species in cultivation (Haddock 2016).

 The only other introductions recorded were by Karl Fuchs in 1986, also from Pakistan (a specimen has survived in central Germany, and has very small, spiny leaves, resembling Q. coccifera), and by Jean Braud in 1997 from Asmar, Kunar province, Afghanistan (Grimshaw & Bayton 2009; le Hardÿ de Beaulieu & Lamant 2010).